openhwgroup/cva6/docs/01_cva6_user/AXI_Interface.rst

 Atomic transactions (Section E1.1)
 -----------------------------------

 AMBA 5 introduces Atomic transactions, which perform more than just a single access and have an operation that is associated with the transaction.
 Atomic transactions enable sending the operation to the data, permitting the operation to be performed closer to where the data is located.
 Atomic transactions are suited to situations where the data is located a significant distance from the agent that must perform the operation.

-   *CVA6 support just the AtomicLoad and AtomicSwap transaction.
-So AWATOP[5:4] can be 00, 10 or 11*
+CVA6 supports just the AtomicLoad and AtomicSwap transaction.
+So ``AWATOP[5:4]`` can be 00, 10 or 11.

-   *CVA6 perform only little-endian operation.
-So AWATOP[3] = 0*
+CVA6 performs only little-endian operation.
+So ``AWATOP[3]`` = 0.

-   *For AtomicLoad, CVA6 support all arithmetic operations encoded on the lower-order AWATOP[2:0] signals*
+For AtomicLoad, CVA6 supports all arithmetic operations encoded on the lower-order ``AWATOP[2:0]`` signals.